Adam Gase: San Francisco 49ers

-In 2008, Gase joined Mike Martz as an offensive assistant coach for the San Francisco 49ers as the team went 7-9.
+In 2008, Gase joined Mike Martz as an offensive assistant coach for the San Francisco 49ers as the team went 7–9.

 Denver Broncos

 As the offensive coordinator of the Denver Broncos under John Fox, Gase was on the sidelines during Peyton Manning's record-breaking passing season in 2013.
 Gase and the Broncos appeared in Super Bowl XLVIII but fell to the Seattle Seahawks in a 43–8 blowout loss.
 After the successful 2013 season, Gase stayed on as the offensive coordinator for the 2014 season.
-The season after Gase left, the Denver Broncos won Super Bowl 50.

 Chicago Bears

 After the Chicago Bears hired John Fox as their new head coach, Gase joined the team as Fox's offensive coordinator once again.
-In Gase's only season as the Bears offensive coordinator, the team finished 18th in total offense, while also recording 5,514 total net yards and 344.6 per game, while finishing 6-10.
+In Gase's only season as the Bears offensive coordinator, the team finished 18th in total offense, while also recording 5,514 total net yards and 344.6 per game, while finishing 6–10.

 Miami Dolphins

 The Miami Dolphins announced that Gase would be the 12th head coach in franchise history on January 9, 2016.
 He is the first to be born after the team was founded in 1966.
 The Dolphins started the season with a 1–4 record, but would follow that up with a six-game winning streak.
 Gase finished his first season as head coach with a 10–6 record leading Miami to the playoffs for the first time since 2008.
 Miami finished second in the AFC East behind the eventual Super Bowl LI champion New England Patriots.
-In Gase's first career playoff game as head coach, the Dolphins lost to the Pittsburgh Steelers by a score of 30–12 in the Wild Card round.
+In Gase's only playoff game as head coach, the Dolphins lost to the Pittsburgh Steelers by a score of 30–12 in the Wild Card Round.

-Following a promising 2016 season, the Dolphins took a step back in 2017 finishing with a 6-10.
+Following a promising 2016 season, the Dolphins took a step back in 2017 finishing with a 6–10.

 On December 31, 2018, a day after a 42–17 loss to the Buffalo Bills to close out the 2018 season, the Dolphins fired Gase as part of their organizational changes.
 He finished with a 23–25 regular-season record as Miami's head coach.